codenameone/CodenameOne/README.md

 ## Quick Start

+TIP: We are currently transitioning to Maven, and have created a new, simpler method for creating projects.
+Check out https://start.codenameone.com to get started now.

 There is a lot to know about Codename One, this 3 minute video gives a very concise high level view.
 Notice there are similar videos for Eclipse, IntelliJ/IDEA and Netbeans [here](https://www.codenameone.com/download.html):

 [![Hello Codename One](http://img.youtube.com/vi/oR3KHYf5OrY/0.jpg)](http://www.youtube.com/watch?v=oR3KHYf5OrY "Hello World Codename One")